City of Asheville adopts Food Policy Action Plan!

-We’re in the final stages of moving a revised Food Policy Action Plan through City Council.
-HERE is the report that ABFPC prepared for the Office of Sustainability and the City Manager’s office to complete a year long contract from the city to develop recommendations for a revised plan.
+On November 28, 2017, Asheville’s City Council adopted the recommended revised Food Policy Action Plan.
+This document was developed in collaboration with community members and food system stakeholders through a one year process.
+HERE is a report that ABFPC prepared for the Office of Sustainability and the City Manager’s office after a year long process to develop recommendations for a revised plan.
 The report and included draft plan was incorporated into a revised resolution and recommended priority action steps.
-The planning and economic development committee will review the resolution and attachments and recommend an action to City Council by the end of November 2017.
-Stay tuned for updates!
+The city’s Sustainability Advisory Committee on Energy and the Environment (SACEE) and the Planning and Economic Development Committees reviewed and commented on drafts of the plan and resolution before final adoption in November, 2017.

 See the 2013 Signed Asheville City Food Action Plan here